frank93011/frank93011/README.md

 My Name is Frank Chen

-- 🔭 Currently working for Microsoft Consultant Service as Software Development Intern.
+- 🔭 In searching for SWE work opportunities.
-- 🌱 Studying for my master's degree in Information Management.
+- 🌱 Graduated from my master's degree in Information Management.
 <!--
 **frank93011/frank93011** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.